Democrat & Chronicle Article

 "We" is Cash and her husband, Donald, who purchased Springdale Farm and its 10 acres in 1999.
 "This whole area was known as Motts Corners," Cash says, naming the Victor farmers who once owned her 1820s homestead and much of the area surrounding Valentown Rd and Cty Rd 9.

-Almost immediately after moving to the farmhouse, Eileen Cash started planning out her bed and breakfast.
+Almost immediately after moving to the farmhouse, Eileen Cash started planning out her Vacation Rental.
 Donald Cash, an operations manager with J Kozel and Son in Chili, did the renovation work, from remodeling the two upstairs bedrooms into the Homestead and Seneca rooms, to installing new windows in the bright living room to give guests a breakfast view of the farm's flower gardens and the spring house.

 "I had the layout in my mind from the time we moved in," she says, adding that she knew she'd have to wait until her two children, Timm and Emily, moved out before making any major changes.